eclipse-archived/smarthome-packaging-sample/README.md

 See for more details: https://www.eclipse.org/concierge/documentation.php#basic

 ## How to add further bundles?
-1. Add your bundle as dependecy in the pom.xml.
+1. Add your bundle as dependency in the pom.xml.
 For example:

 ```
   <!-- Eclipse SmartHome dependencies - Bindings -->
         <dependency>